🔗 What is internal linking in SEO? (Direct answer)

 14. Internal Links, AI Overviews, and GEO

-Internal links influence AI Overview citations through three indirect — but real — mechanisms.
-This matters more than ever: according to Semrush's 2025 AI Overviews study (based on 10M+ keywords), AI Overviews appeared in up to 25% of queries at peak in July 2025 before pulling back to approximately 15.69% in November — and seoClarity reported that AI Overview prevalence on US mobile searches grew approximately 475% year-over-year from September 2024 to September 2025.
+Internal links influence AI Overview citations through three indirect but real mechanisms.
+This matters more than ever: according to Semrush's 2025 AI Overviews study (based on 10M+ keywords), AI Overviews appeared in up to 25% of queries at peak in July 2025. seoClarity's research found that AI Overview prevalence on US mobile searches grew approximately 475% year-over-year from September 2024 to September 2025.
 Competition for AI Overview citations is only going to increase.

+- Mechanism 1: Building topical authority.
 AI engines tend to cite content from sites that show comprehensive topical authority — and topical authority is built primarily through internal link architecture.
 A page embedded in a well-connected cluster of 15+ interlinked pages gets stronger topical authority signals than an isolated page on the same topic.

-Sites with strong cluster architecture show up in AI Overviews more often than sites with scattered, disconnected content.
+- Mechanism 2: Pushing pages higher in rankings.
 Dataslayer's analysis found that about 92.36% of successful AI Overview citations come from domains already in the top 10 for a query.
-Internal links that push pages higher in traditional rankings increase their chances of being pulled into the AI retrieval pool and selected for citation.
+Internal links that push pages higher in traditional rankings increase their chances of being pulled into the AI retrieval pool.
 Ahrefs' December 2025 data further showed that AI Overviews reduce the organic CTR for position-one content by 58% — making it even more critical to optimise for AI citation, not just top rankings.

+- Mechanism 3: Signalling entity relationships.
 Internal links with descriptive anchor text signal entity relationships to Google's semantic systems.
 When your "E-E-A-T Guide" links to your "Topical Authority Guide" with the anchor text "how topical authority strengthens E-E-A-T signals," you're explicitly telling Google about a relationship between those two topics.
-Those signals feed into the semantic understanding AI engines use to decide whether your site is a credible, comprehensive source on a topic.

 15. How Internal Links Strengthen E-E-A-T

 Google's E-E-A-T framework — Experience, Expertise, Authoritativeness, Trustworthiness — is the standard its quality raters use to evaluate content.
-Increasingly, the automated systems use it too.
 Internal links are how E-E-A-T signals become readable to Google's systems across your whole site.

 | E-E-A-T Pillar | How Internal Links Strengthen It | Specific Link Action |